Megaloblastic Anemia Treatment & Management

 Warning

-Folate therapy should not be instituted in a patient with megaloblastic anemia when cobalamin deficiency has not been definitively ruled out.
-The danger is that folic acid will improve anemia and blood counts, but folate will not restore the neurological complications of cobalamin deficiency.
-Therefore, neurological complications of cobalamin deficiency will progress if only folate is administered.
-Both cobalamin and folate should be initiated if the etiology of megaloblastosis is not established.
+Folate therapy should not be instituted in a patient with megaloblastic anemia if cobalamin deficiency has not been definitively ruled out.
+The danger is that folic acid will improve the anemia but not the neurological complications of cobalamin deficiency, and the neurological disorder will worsen.
+Both cobalamin and folate should be given if cobalamin deficiency has not been ruled out.

 Monitoring Response to Therapy

-Patients should be monitored for response to therapy.
-Although patients may feel better as soon as therapy is started, monitoring the improvements with blood counts and clinical chemistry tests must be performed.
+Although patients may feel better as soon as therapy is started, improvements must be monitored.
+Laboratory tests to order include the following:

-Elevated levels of lactate dehydrogenase (LDH) and indirect bilirubin should fall rapidly.
-A prolonged elevation of the LDH level indicates a failure of therapy.
+Elevated levels of LDH and indirect bilirubin should fall rapidly.
+A prolonged elevation of the LDH level indicates a failure of therapy, development of iron deficiency, or an error in diagnosis.

 Reticulocytosis should be evident within 3-5 days and peaks in 4-10 days.
 Leukocyte and platelets counts are usually restored to normal within days after therapy has been started, but hypersegmented neutrophils may persist for 10-14 days.